Can you think of a major business without a logo? Bet you can’t!

 – Bold – Contrast – Movement – Surprising

-When you communicate with graphic designers during your logo design contest, use the results of this brainstorm to craft a design that reflects your preferences and values perfectly.
+When you communicate with artists, use the results of this brainstorm exercise to craft a design that reflects your preferences and values perfectly.

 Determine Your Unique Selling Position